Whole Human Psychiatry

 Hi!
 I’m Dr Goldman.
 Welcome to Whole Human Psychiatry!
 I specialize in caring for the needs of smart creative people living with ADHD, anxiety, depression, bipolar spectrum disorders, and life stressors such as jobs, relationships, divorce and other slaps in the face.
 I speak Spanish and enjoy helping working adults, students, teachers, janitors, artists, engineers, legal, educational and health care professionals, people of color, gender non-conformists and other unique and interesting people.

 By using current, evidence based psychiatry and asking skillful questions while listening deeply, I help my patients get off their useless or harmful medications.
 We look at food, sleep, relationships, spirituality and your self-limiting beliefs if you have any.
 I am careful to prescribe using the safest, least harmful, most effective and most affordable options we can find.
 What works for some may not work for all, and so we will keep trying until we find your unique combination.
 People suffer in ways that are unique.
-There is no “one size fits all” when it comes to psychiatry.
+Understanding the unique needs of the individual requires more carefull attention and skill than what is commonly available through big box clinics, even on-line big box clinics.
+I operate my practice based on my own unique model, not connected with a larger corporation or group.
+When you reach out to communicate with me, you get me, Dr Goldman.
+I have no office staff, no front desk, no answering service, no billing department, and I keep my overhead as low as possible so I can devote maximal resources to serving each of my individual patients.

 Photo: Barry Dodge